SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/01-NgModule.md

 export class CustomersModule {}
 ```

-Here we create a module called **CustomersModule**.
+In this example, we create a module called **CustomersModule**.

 This module **imports** the CommonModule and **declares** two components.

-CustomersModule exports only one of the components also uses a provider called **CustomersService**.
+CustomersModule exports only one of the components and also uses a provider, called **CustomersService**.

 [/slide]